 Dates and locations of this course will be listed here when next available.

 Further information can be found on the CIF website.

 Correct installation of passive preventive measures in new buildings is the most cost effective way of protecting the population against radon.
 Research has shown that, on average, radon levels in houses built after 1998 in high radon areas are lower than in those built before 1998 by approximately 25%.
 However, the installation of a radon barrier cannot guarantee that radon in an individual building will be below the Reference Level and the quality of the installation is critical to the success of the barrier.

 A two day training course on radon remediation measures has been developed and was offered to remediation specialists and staff of State bodies during 2016.
 This course is a prerequisite to being listed as a registered radon remediation company will be run again where there is demand.

 Testing for Radon

-The EPA recommends that all buildings are tested for radon, including those that have radon preventive measures installed.
+The EPA recommends that all buildings are tested for radon according to the EPA Measurement Protocol, including those that have radon preventive measures installed.

 Testing a home for radon

 Please watch our animated video to see how easy it is to test a home for radon.